On $\mathbb{Z}_t \times \mathbb{Z}_2^2$-cocyclic Hadamard matrices: -cocyclic Hadamard matrices

 It is known that a cocyclic matrix is Hadamard if and only if the summation of each row but the first is zero (this is the cocyclic Hadamard test, see \cite{HdL95,BH95} for instance).
-Furthermore, following the proof of this fact, it is easy to prove that the summation of the row corresponding to $g_i$ is zero if and only if the summation of the row corresponding to $g_i^{-1}$ is zero as well.
+Furthermore, as proved in \cite{AAFR08}, a $\Z _t \times \Z_2^2$-cocyclic matrix is Hadamard if and only if the summation of each of the rows from 5 to $2t+2$ is 0, and an equivalent characterization of the cocyclic Hadamard test may be described in terms of {\em n-paths} ($c_n$) and {\em n-intersections} ($I_n$) (the interested reader is referred to \cite{AAFR08} for a precise definition about paths and intersections).
+In particular, the following result derives straightforwardly from the work in \cite{AAFR08}.